alex-grover/node-mongodb-pubsub/README.md

 ## Subscribe

 Subscribes to a channel using prefix matching.
-TODO: document subscription behavior
+TODO: document subscription matching behavior
 <!--See the [documentation on subscribing](https://github.com/10gen-interns/pubsub/blob/master/README.md#Subscribing) for more information.-->

 Signature:

 ```
-mongoClient.subscribe(channel, callback);
+mongoClient.subscribe(channel, [options], callback);
 ```

 Arguments:

 - `channel` The channel name/prefix to susbcribe to.
 Must be a string.
+- `options` Optional.
+Used to specify a filter and/or projection for the subscription.
 - `callback` Required.
 Takes the form `function(err, subscription)`.

+The optional `options` object recognizes the fields `filter` and `projection`.
+They can be used together or independently of each other.
+The values for these fields must be objects and take the same syntax as the query and projections fields of a read command.
+See [here](http://docs.mongodb.org/manual/tutorial/query-documents/) for documentation on filter syntax and [here](http://docs.mongodb.org/manual/tutorial/project-fields-from-query-results/) for documentation on projection syntax.

 ### Subscriptions